-Not surprisingly, when a potential partner’s skeptical remarks come up against an entrepreneur’s defensiveness, bruised egos and strong negative emotions often result.
+Not surprisingly, in challenging conversations when a potential partner’s skeptical remarks come up against an entrepreneur’s defensiveness, bruised egos and strong negative emotions often result.
 Reactive devaluation, a common cognitive bias identified by Stanford University professor Lee Ross, lies at the root of this challenge, according to Susskind.
 Reactive devaluation leads negotiators to automatically question the legitimacy of whatever a counterpart whom they perceive as an adversary proposes.

 Negotiators need to overcome the reactive devaluation inspired by runaway egos and emotions.
 But how?
 There are numerous solutions to this problem, according to Susskind; one of the most promising is to rely on an intermediary, acceptable to both sides, to initiate or facilitate preliminary negotiation.

 Entrepreneurs may initially balk at the idea of allowing someone else to lead their negotiation, even if only at the outset.
 But an intermediary whom both sides agree on can be invaluable in helping parties sidestep the problem of reactive devaluation.
 When an intermediary floats proposals and offers, both parties are less likely to immediately discredit or discount them, says Susskind.
 Involving a mutually acceptable intermediary can reduce the chances that emotions and ego will sidetrack the negotiations.